AmyrMa/INDE-577/Supervised Learning/Logistic Regression/README.md

 # Logistic Regression
+## Data
+Breast cancer is the most common cancer amongst women in the world.
+It accounts for 25% of all cancer cases, and affected over 2.1 Million people in 2015 alone.
+It starts when cells in the breast begin to grow out of control.
+These cells usually form tumors that can be seen via X-ray or felt as lumps in the breast area.
+There total 30 features in this data set, and the dependent variable show whether the cancer type is Malignant or Benign.
+## Introduction
 Logistic regression was used in the biological sciences in early twentieth centery.
 Logistic regression is used when the dependent varaible is categorical.\
 First step is to decide on an activation function before we deciding on a loss function here we choose the sigmoid activation function
 $$\sigma (Z) = \frac{1}{(1+e^{-z})}$$